ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

   MD %USERPROFILE%\AppData\terraform.d\plugins
   ```
   ```
-   MOVE  *PATH-TO-UNZIPPED-PROVIDER-FILE*\terraform-provider-ibm.exe  %USERPROFILE%\AppData\terraform.d\plugins
+   MOVE PATH_TO_UNZIPPED_PROVIDER_FILE\terraform-provider-ibm.exe  %USERPROFILE%\AppData\terraform.d\plugins
   ```
    - Launch **Windows Powershell** (Start + R > Powershell) and run the below command to create `terraform.rc` file
    ```
     echo > $env:APPDATA\terraform.rc
    ```
    At the first prompt, enter the below content
    ```
     # ~/.terraformrc
     providers {
-        ibm = "*PATH-TO-YOUR-APPDATA-PLUGINS*/terraform-provider-ibm.exe"
+        ibm = "PATH_TO_YOUR_APPDATA_PLUGINS/terraform-provider-ibm.exe"
     }
    ```
-   The PATH-TO-YOUR-APPDATA-PLUGINS should be an absolute path with forward slash(/).
+   The PATH_TO_YOUR_APPDATA_PLUGINS should be an absolute path with forward slash(/).
 For example , `C:/Users/VMac/AppData/terraform.d/plugins/terraform-provider-ibm.exe`
    {: tip}

   - Click enter to exit the prompt.